 An IP Address is a unique number given to every computer on a network.
-Once again I say unique, because two computers on the same network can not have the same IP address.
-The ip address generally takes for form of four 0 through 255 numbers which are seperated by periods.
-A common ip address would be 192.168.1.2.
+Each IP address is unique because two computers on the same network cannot have the same IP address.
+The IP address generally takes the form of four numbers (from 0 through 255) which are separated by periods.
+A common IP address is 192.168.1.2.

 Every time a computer is turned on it contacts the DHCP server to request an IP address, subnet, and gateway.
 The DHCP server generally provides the next available IP address.
 This is more important than it sounds.
 The order in which the computers are turned on effect which computer gets which IP address.

 For example, one day you turn computer A on and it gets 192.168.1.2 for an Ip address.
 The next day maybe computer A is turned on and it gets a different IP address, like 192.168.1.3.

 Forwarding a port causes certain data to be sent to a specific IP address.
 If a port forward had been set up and then that IP address changes, the port forwarding configuration will no longer be set up properly for that computer.